Supergirl: Matrix

 After the Post-Crisis reboot in the late 1980s, Supergirl's origin was completely rewritten and no longer was she Superman's cousin or even Kryptonian.
 In Superman (vol. 2) #16 (April 1988), a new Supergirl debuted as a man-made lifeform made of synthetic protoplasm created by a heroic Lex Luthor of a "pocket continuum".
-She wears a miniskirted version of Superman's costume, but does not have Superman's exact powers.
+She wears a miniskirted version of Superman's costume, similar to the Pre-Crisis Supergirl costume, but does not have Superman's exact powers.
 While she can fly and possesses super-strength (like Superman), she also has psychokinesis, shapeshifting, and invisibility.

-The Matrix's Supergirl form resembles the Pre-Crisis Supergirl and new to Earth, Matrix begins a romance with the DC Universe's Lex Luthor (known as Lex Luthor II), until she realizes Luthor's villainous nature in replicating her for an army.
-She leaves him to find her own way in the world aiding Superman more and more and even living in Smallville with the Kents, who treated "Mae" like their own daughter.
-Supergirl then began serving for a time as a member of the Teen Titans and central hero in her own right, participating in events such as Panic in the Sky, and Death and Return of Superman.
+New to the main DC universe, Matrix begins living with the Kents in Smallville.
+They give her the name "Mae" and treat her like their own daughter.
+Later, she starts a romance with the DC Universe's Lex Luthor (known as Lex Luthor II at the time), until she realizes Luthor's villainous nature when she finds out he has been cloning her.
+She leaves him to find her own way in the world with the support of his ex-wife, Elizabeth Perske.
+Supergirl then began serving for a time as a member of the Teen Titans.
+During her time as Supergirl, Matrix participated in many major events, including Panic in the Sky, Death and Return of Superman, and Zero Hour: Crisis in Time!.